Biophysical Interactions and Sensing Lab

 Main research topics:

-– Manipulation of graphitic microparticles in solution using electric and magnetic fields, in collaboration with Prof. Sonia Contera (Dept. Physics, Univ. of Oxford); The aim is to develop new tools to: i) measure force and torque at the single molecule level in biological systems and ii) achieve controlled transport of micro-particles in solution for lab-on-a-chip applications.
+– Manipulation of graphitic microparticles in solution using electric and magnetic fields.
+The aim is to develop new tools to: i) measure force and torque at the single molecule level in biological systems and ii) achieve controlled positioning and transport of micro-particles in solution for lab-on-a-chip applications.

 – Investigation of molecular interactions relevant to virus entry into living cells via single molecule force spectroscopy and fluorescence microscopy, in collaboration with Prof. Mark Marsh (UCL MRC Laboratory for Molecular Cell Biology);

-– New microscopy development: combined light-sheet fluorescence microscopy and optical tweezers for force-sensing;
+– Development of novel microscopy techniques: combined light-sheet fluorescence microscopy and dual-beam optical tweezers for force-sensing;

 – Investigation of the role of physical forces in antigen extraction by B cells, in collaboration with Dr. Pavel Tolar (Francis Crick Institute).